stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.1 `SetupConnection` Flags for Mining Protocol

-Flags usable in `SetupConnection.flags` and `SetupConnection.Error::flags`, where bit 0 is the least significant bit of the u32 type:
+Flags usable in `SetupConnection.flags` and `SetupConnection.Error.flags`, where bit 0 is the least significant bit of the u32 type:

 | Flag Name                | Bit | Description                                                                         |
 |--------------------------| --- | ----------------------------------------------------------------------------------- |